InnerSourceCommons/archive.innersourcecommons.org/events/isc-fall-2020.md

 We continue to explore new ways to get together and keep advancing in the body of knowledge of InnerSource.
 Nowadays and in this industry, it is more and more important to successfully work remotely and across different geographical areas.
 This online event has this in mind and we hope to learn from each other, what it is working and what it is not.

-The summit with consist of two days, each a three hour slot: from 11 am East Coast US / 8 am West Coast US / 5pm Europe / 4pm UK & Ireland / 8:30pm Mumbai / 11pm Singapore & Bejing.
+The summit consists of two days, each a three hour slot: from noon East Coast US / 9 am West Coast US / 6pm Europe / 5pm UK & Ireland / 9:30pm Mumbai / midnight Singapore & Bejing.

 We are a global community, but because our Fall Summit usually takes place in North America, it will take place slightly later than our Spring Summit (traditionally EU).